Agile Release Train

 3. ART at the portfolio level

 When ART is planned with a team of up to 1000 individuals then it is the ART at the portfolio level.
-It is when product backlog and Agile Release Train are planned at the enterprise level.
-This is when multiple projects with multiple Scrum teams work together with each other to reach a goal at an enterprise level.
+It is when product backlog and the Agile Release Train are planned at the enterprise level.
+This is when multiple Scrum teams engaged in several projects work together with each other to reach a goal at an enterprise level.

 What Are the Steps to Launch a SAFe Agile Release Train?